UPDATED 2:00 p.m., Thursday, April 23

 In the situation of a temporary absence, the duties of the lieutenant governor go to the executive officers, bypassing the Senate president and House speaker.
 That would mean that the duties would first go to state Attorney General Anne Lopez, who previously committed to not accepting the role because of the investigation.

-The next person in line is the Department of Budget and Finance Director Seth Colby.
+The next person in line, according to state law, would be the Department of Budget and Finance Director Seth Colby, followed by the comptroller.

 House Speaker Nadine Nakamura wrote in a statement, “I’m saddened to hear about the news regarding the Lieutenant Governor.
 We respect her decision to take a leave of absence while the investigation continues.”